MaikelsoftTrading/signal-trading-examples/README.md

 8. Strategy function checks/modifies the signal as follows:
 	* If signal position is closed, sets trade setups for the next long and/or short position
 	* If signal postion is open, changes the profit target or loss limit if required (e.g. trailing stop loss)
-9. Strategy function returns signal
-10. Framework provides observers with signal
+9. Framework provides observers with signal
-11. Flow continues at step 2
+10. Flow continues at step 2

 ## Tutorial
 (The development of this tutorial is in progress)